camunda/camunda-bpm-examples/process-engine-plugin/bpmn-parse-listener-on-user-task/README.md

 to the BPMN Parser and adds the Task Listener to the given user task.

 After that, the process engine starts the process instance and as soon as user task is entered it invokes the `notify` implementation of the Task Listener.
-We then complete the user task and the other the `notify` method from the Task Listener is executed once again.
+We then complete the user task and the `notify` method from the Task Listener is executed once again.
+Afterwards, we change the assignee manually and the Task Listener is called a third time.

 ## How to use it?